 The most straightforward way to incorporate sign language in a film when one expects it to be mostly watched by hearing audiences is to use subtitles.
 Subtitles are a simple tool for broadening access to films, most notably in the realm of spoken languages.
-Filmmakers have lamented that the "one-inch barrier of subtitles" seems to be a deterrent for audiences.
+Filmmakers have lamented that the "one-inch barrier of subtitles"1 seems to be a deterrent for audiences.
 Some might say they are less a filmmaker's choice but rather an aspect of exhibition.
 In home-video settings for example, subtitles are a viewer's choice, either out of necessity or preference.
+In Small, Slow But Steady out of necessity or preference.
 In Small, Slow But Steady however, Miyake boldly makes the choice of subtitling into a directorial one which foregrounds and complicates the ways JSL is included and decoded in his film.